 - 2. The exam schedule is distributed with each course syllabus at the beginning of the semester.
 The instructor reserves the right to alter the exam schedule depending on the progress toward completion of the course content. - 3.
-No book, papers or other materials are allowed into the testing room.
-No cell phones are allowed in the testing room even if they are turned off.
-No ball caps or visors are to be worn during testing.
-Students should come prepared with all necessary material (two #2 pencils and a pen only).
-If calculators are necessary they will be provided by instructor. - 4.
+All books, papers, cell phones or other related items are not allowed into the testing room.
+No ball caps or visors may be worn during testing.
+Students should come prepared with all necessary material (two #2 pencils). - 4.
 Student seating will be arranged by the instructor. - 5.
 All examinations are timed.
 Lecture may follow a unit exam. - 6.
 During examinations students must sit quietly, keep their papers flat on the desk and their eyes only on their own papers.
 If student behavior is inappropriate or if a student is suspected of cheating during an examination, the instructor may confiscate the examination papers or may elect to let the student continue with the examination and document the inappropriate behavior or possibility of cheating.
 In either case, the examination will be invalidated and that examination score will be a 0.
 The act of cheating is grounds for dismissal from the Respiratory Program. - 7.
 After the exam is finished, the student should turn in all test materials and leave the room quietly.
-Students should not congregate in the hallway, as this is distracting to other students who may not have finished. - 8.
-Every student must achieve a 70% or higher on the final examination to pass the course regardless of other course grades or average.
-Students will be allowed two opportunities to do so.
-Any student receiving less than a 70% on the final exam will be required to take a make-up examination.
-Any student not achieving greater than 70% on that attempt has failed the course.
-When a student takes two opportunities to complete the final exam, the original exam grade is used for the computation of the final grade. - 9.
-Review of exams: Each exam will be made available for review on the next scheduled class day for that course.
+Students should not congregate in the hallway, as this is distracting to other students who may not have finished.

+8. Review of exams:

+- Each exam will be made available for review on the next scheduled class day.
 The course instructor will review pertinent items from the examination. - Any student not having yet taken the exam will not be allowed to participate in the exam review session. - No note taking will be allowed during the exam review.
-All test material must be returned to the faculty member before a student leaves the room. - Students may review their previous exams by appointment only in the presence of a faculty member. - No writing of exam questions will be permitted. - Students will NOT be allowed to review their exams on the day of an examination.
+All test material must be returned to the faculty member before a student leaves the room. - Students may review their previous exams by appointment only in the presence of a faculty member.
+No writing of exam questions will be permitted.
+Students will NOT be allowed to review their exams on the day of an examination.

-- No cell phones are allowed during any review session of exams - Following the return of examinations and/or posting of grades, the student will have one week to challenge the accuracy of the grading and any mathematical computation involved in determining the grade.
+Following the return of examinations and/or posting of grades, the student will have one week to challenge the accuracy of the grading and any mathematical computation involved in determining the grade.
 After one week, the quiz/examination cannot be challenged for these reasons.
 This does not preclude a grade appeal, which has to be filed within 45 days of the student receiving a final course grade.
-It is designed to insure that the entire final grade is built during the semester, and the individual grades are correct.
+It is designed to insure the entire final grade is built during the semester, and the individual grades are correct.